The Value of Social Media Marketing for Small Businesses

 - 74% of consumers use social media to make buying decisions

-Now that you’ve seen some critical statistics around the growth of social media and the impact it can have on buying decisions, let’s explore the value that social media marketing can bring to your small business.
+Now that you’ve seen some critical statistics about the growth of social media and the impact it can have on buying decisions, let’s explore the value that social media marketing can bring to your small business.

 Five important benefits of social media marketing for small businesses include: